Visual Studio Android Emulator

 This guide explains how to configure and use the Visual Studio Android Emulator to develop Xamarin.Android apps in Visual Studio 2015.

 Microsoft Visual Studio 2015 includes an Android emulator that can be used as a target for debugging an Xamarin.Android app: Visual Studio Emulator for Android.
 This emulator uses the Hyper-V capabilities of your development computer, resulting in faster launch and execution times than the default emulator that comes with the Android SDK.
-(Note that the Microsoft Android emulator is currently unavailable for Xamarin Studio on OSX.)
 The Visual Studio Emulator for Android can be used as an alternative to the default Android SDK emulator when developing a Xamarin.Android application.

 This guide explains how to launch the Microsoft Android emulator from Visual Studio to test your app, and it describes the various features available in the emulator.
 You will learn how to select device profiles (similar to device definitions in the default Android SDK emulator) to simulate different types of Android devices.
 Finally, a troubleshooting section explains common pitfalls and workarounds.